Start your circular economy journey:

 How might each feature create value opportunities for the manufacturer and supplier?
 Does using recycled plastic improve access to future resources?
 Could the provision of a nice, refillable pen create longer-term customer relationships for the supplier: so instead of choosing whichever disposable pen is on ‘special offer’, you are more likely to continue buying refills – and the manufacturer captures value through brand loyalty?

-Start discussions with your colleagues – what are the circular value opportunities for stationery items, for both users and buyers?
+Start discussions with your colleagues – what are the circular economy value opportunities for stationery cupboard items, for both users and buyers?
 How might these translate across to your business?

 The future’s in the filing cabinet